 The Warming Center is made possible by all of you!
 A special thanks to the dedicated people who work year round to raise funds and donate their time and talents to get the facility up and running each season.
 A very grateful thank you all of you.

-Want to help?
-The Warming Center is in need of volunteers to assist staff during operating hours, groups to assist staff in cleaning and maintaining the facility on a weekly basis, laundry services and more…click here or contact Hannah at 585-4896.
+The Warming Center is in need of volunteers to assist staff during operating hours, groups to assist staff in cleaning and maintaining the facility, laundry services and more…click here or contact Adam at 585-4896.